UK watchdog to publish internal Libor probe soon

 The UK watchdog told parliament’s Treasury Select Committee in a written submission released to the media that the review was being conducted by its internal audit division.

 The FSA was responding to the committee’s report last year on the Libor scandal.
-Two UK banks, Barclays (BARC.L) and Royal Bank of Scotland (RBS.L) have been fined for manipulating the London Interbank Offered Rate, used as a reference rate in transactions from home loans to credit cards.
+Two UK banks, Barclays and Royal Bank of Scotland have been fined for manipulating the London Interbank Offered Rate, use a reference rate in transactions from home loans to credit cards.

-Members of the committee were concerned that the watchdog was two years behind U.S. regulatory authorities in starting formal investigations.
-The FSA said in its submission that it had worked jointly with the U.S. authorities since 2008.
+Members of the committee were concerned the watchdog was two years behind U.S. regulatory authorities in starting formal probes.
+The FSA said in its submission it had worked jointly with the U.S. authorities from 2008 onwards.

 The committee wants the FSA’s internal probe published.

-“The Treasury Committee will consider the FSA’s review into its own awareness of inappropriate Libor submissions when it is finalized,” the committee’s chairman Andrew Tyrie said in a statement on Thursday.
+“The Treasury Committee will consider the FSA’s review into its own awareness of inappropriate Libor submissions when it is finalised,” the committee’s chairman Andrew Tyrie said in a statement on Thursday.

 “Some of the evidence we hear suggests early warning signs may have gone unheeded,” Tyrie said.